#PittsburghMe: Meet Psychology Major Emily Jamison Student Profile

 What changes have you noticed in yourself since moving to Pittsburgh?

 Everyone changes when they leave home and go to a university.
 It's hard to think of some specific aspects because I feel like I've changed so much for the better.
-Thanks to the friends and professors I have had so far I feel like I have become a much more authentic and aware individual in all aspects of my life, which I feel is very important.
+Thanks to the friends and professors I have had so far, I have become a much more authentic and aware individual in all aspects of my life, which I feel is very important.
 I'm thankful for all the changes I have experienced since moving here.

 Be gentle with yourself.
 Adjusting to life in a new place with all new people is never easy.
 It can take a while to feel comfortable, but don't let that deter you.
-Explore the activities we have to offer here on campus, as well as exploring Pittsburgh outside of our little corner downtown.
-The more you throw yourself into University life and the city, your transition will be much easier and more exciting.
+Explore the activities we have to offer here on campus, as well as exploring Pittsburgh outside of our little corner Downtown.
+Your transition will be much easier and more exciting the more you throw yourself into University life and the city.